Matthias Manasi bids farewell to the Nickel City Opera as music director

 Maestro Manasi has often been praised for his organic understanding of music, the rhythmic power of his renditions, his transparent sound in his opera productions and for his psychological comprehension of the libretto and the opera”s dramatic expression.
 The musical critics often wrote about the intense passion, spontaneity and the energetic temperament of his performances.
 His energy and skills have won him many friends in Buffalo.

-The German conductor from Berlin is an internationally sought-after conductor, especially famous for his interpretations of operas by Wagner, Puccini, R. Strauss and other operas of the 20th and 21st centuries.
-On the concert stage he is well known for his interpretations of symphonies by Beethoven, Brahms, Bruckner, Mahler and Prokofiev.
+The German conductor from Berlin is an internationally sought-after conductor, especially famous for his interpretations of operas by Wagner, Puccini, Richard Strauss and other operas of the 20th and 21st centuries.
+On the concert stage he is well known for his interpretations of symphonies by Beethoven, Brahms, Bruckner, Mahler, Prokofiev and Shostakovich.

-In recent years he has been under contract in Poland at Teatr Wielki in Warsaw (Polish National Opera), Opera Wrocawska, Opera Poznań, in Germany at Staatstheater Braunschweig, Staatstheater Stuttgart, Staatstheater Kassel, Oldenburgisches Staatstheater, Opera Leipzig, Opera Halle.
-Theater Bremen, in Austria at Stadttheater Klagenfurt and made his debut on the concert stage with the Kazakh State Philharmonic Orchestra, the Liepja Symphony Orchestra in Latvia, the Romanian Radio National Orchestra in Bucharest, the Orquestra Filarmonia das Beiras in Lisbon (Portugal), the Vantaa Symphony Orchestra in Helsinki (Finland), the Orquestra Sinfonica do Rio Grande do Norte in Natal (Brazil), the Orquestra Sinfonica do Teatro Nacional Claudio Santoro in Brasília (Brazil) and the Southern Arizona Symphony Orchestra in Tucson (USA) in February 2020.
+In recent years he has been under contract in Poland at Teatr Wielki in Warsaw (Polish National Opera), Opera Wroclawska, Opera Poznan, in Germany at Staatstheater Braunschweig, Staatstheater Stuttgart, Staatstheater Kassel, Oldenburgisches Staatstheater, Opera Leipzig, Opera Halle.
+Theater Bremen, in Austria at Stadttheater Klagenfurt and made his debut on the concert stage with the Kazakh State Philharmonic Orchestra, the Liepaja Symphony Orchestra in Latvia, the Romanian Radio National Orchestra in Bucharest, the Orquestra Filarmonia das Beiras in Lisbon (Portugal), the Vantaa Symphony Orchestra in Helsinki (Finland), the Orquestra Sinfonica do Rio Grande do Norte in Natal (Brazil), the Orquestra Sinfonica do Teatro Nacional Claudio Santoro in Brasilia (Brazil) and the Southern Arizona Symphony Orchestra in Tucson (USA) in February 2020.

 In the coming seasons, Manasi will focus on CD recordings, opera premieres and concerts with international orchestras.